-1 Participate in a sustained formal group interaction in a study context Performance criteria describe the required performance needed to demonstrate achievement of the element - they identify the standard for the element.
+Participate in a sustained formal group interaction in a study context Performance Criteria Performance criteria describe the required performance needed to demonstrate achievement of the element - they identify the standard for the element.
+Where bold italicised text is used, further information for the element.
 Where bold italicised text is used, further information or explanation is detailed in the required skills and knowledge and/or the range statement.
 Assessment of performance is to be consistent with the evidence guide.